Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: QAOA-Parameter Estimate for Weighted MaxCut

 Here, $\bar{a}$ is the mean of absolute weight values,

 and $\bar{d}$ is the average vertex degree.
 For triangle-free, regular graphs with weights in $\{-a,a\}$, \eqref{eq:params} reduces to \eqref{eq:optparams}.

-As mentioned above, our numerical experiment show a good performance of parameters \eqref{eq:params} such that we use them without further optimization.
-This reduces the runtime of QAOA on quantum hardware significantly compared to the standard approach where a classical parameter optimization via \eg gradient descent is performed.
-There, repeated estimations of $F(\gamma,\beta)$ are necessary, which is not the case when keeping parameters fixed.
+As mentioned above, our numerical experiment show a good performance of parameters \eqref{eq:params} such that we use them without further optimization. \tb{Of course, better parameters might exist and could possibly be found by a classical parameter optimization.
+However, this amounts to solving a non-convex, continuous optimization problem which requires multiple estimations of $F(\gamma,\beta)$ via sampling from quantum hardware, thus increasing the runtime of QAOA significantly compared to our approach, which keeps parameters fixed.}

 Having introduced the algorithmic framework, we are now ready to discuss experimental results from our implementations.